qthompson2/cc-output/README.md

 	redirect(monitor)

 Changes the current monitor. `monitor` can be either a string or a peripheral table.
 If `monitor` == "native" the current monitor will be redirected back to the original computer.

+## Misc

+	isSupported(function_name)

+Returns a boolean representing whether the current display peripheral has a function with a name that matches `function_name`.